How We Can Help You

 - Make an appointment online and specify that you would like an online session (the third option).

-- Email your Skype user name and assignment or document to email@example.com at least ten minutes before your session start time.
+- Email firstname.lastname@example.org with your Lamar email address, assignment and/or document at least ten minutes before your session start time.

 - Have your document open to reference and make adjustments.